 - We can set some things on a firewall Gateway as well via API and Management Server, but very few.

 - Web API works as Rest API (JSON/XML), so any automation tool that can emit HTTP requests will work.

-- Web API requests are sent to https://r80-mgmt-ip/web_api/ after client has authenticated to the Manafement Server.
+- Web API requests are sent to https://r80-mgmt-ip/web_api/ after client has authenticated to the Management Server.

-- Almost everything in R80 Management Server is stored in the database not proprietary local files.
+- Almost everything in R80 Management Server is stored in the database and not proprietary local files as before.

 - The Workflow is such: Login to https://mgmt-ip/web_api/login -> Send some API action via HTTPS https://mgmt/web_api/add-host (changes are not implemented/saved yet) -> Publish them htps://mgmt/web_api/publish (changes are saved) -> finally Install Policy https://mgmt/web_api/install_policy (Optionally but recommended) On each sent (usually using POST) request for changes verify that you got 200 OK reponse

-Actually there are few programming inerfaces so to peak:
+Actually there are few programming interfaces so to speak:

-- Web API as described above, most suited for aujtomation.
+- Web API as described above, most suited for automation.

 - mgmt_cli: standalone tool (both for Gaia OS and Windows Management ) that communicates with Management locally, thus can be scripted on the server (Windows batch/Powershell/etc, Linux shell scripting/Python/etc)

 - SmartConsole cli: built-in shell inside the SmartConsole.
 You just click its link/icon in the SmartConsole and get the shell (emulation).
 While it is not very suitable for automation, you can still prepare bunch of cli commands to copy and paste to this shell.

 - Gaia cli: the classic Gaia shell (clish) programmable locally via Bash scripting.